 In a perfect world, everyone would conduct a federal trademark search prior to adopting and using a particular trademark.
 It would drastically reduce the number of trademark infringement lawsuits that are filed every year and would help businesses avoid the devastating and costly effects of losing an infringement lawsuit and having to change their trademark.
 But, the reality is that there are thousands of businesses and organizations throughout the United States that have been using their trademarks for many years that never performed a trademark search.
-In many cases, these businesses have grown quite substantial and have now decided that they want to invest in obtaining a United States trademark registration.
+In many cases, these businesses have grown to be quite substantial and have now decided that they want to invest in obtaining a United States trademark registration.

-After you complete your “knockout” search, you should hire a US trademark attorney to conduct a more robust United States trademark search prior to adopting, using, or attempting to register your trademark.
+After you complete your “knockout” search, you should hire a trademark attorney to conduct a more robust federal trademark search prior to adopting, using, or attempting to register your trademark.
 A knowledgeable and trustworthy trademark attorney will give you a legal opinion informing you of the risks associated with using and registering your trademark, and you’ll be able to sleep at night knowing your trademark search was thorough and complete.